(c) 2024 PillSync.com

 Limited data from published literature reports the presence of alprazolam in human breast milk.
 There are reports of sedation, poor feeding and poor weight gain in infants exposed to benzodiazepines through breast milk.
 The effects of alprazolam on lactation are unknown.

-Because of the potential for serious adverse reactions, including sedation and withdrawal symptoms in breastfed neonates and infants, advise patients that breastfeeding is not recommended during treatment with alprazolam tablets.
+Because of the potential for serious adverse reactions, including sedation and withdrawal symptoms in breastfed infants, advise patients that breastfeeding is not recommended during treatment with alprazolam tablets.

 8.4Pediatric Use